redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 Step 2: Install the cloud manager
 ---------------------------------

+Now let's install our cloud manager:

+    ./install-undercloud

+This can take up to 30 minutes.

 > You might be wondering why the cloud manager virtual machine is called "undercloud".
 To understand this term, first you must understand that the cloud manager software is _itself_ implemented as an